maddyhowell/BELA-TESS/README.md

 To stitch light curves together, BELA-TESS requires an array of light curve objects, the TIC ID and estimate for $\nu_{\rm max}$

-# needed for smoothing.
-Can come from a spectroscopic logg and teff
-numax_predicted = 31

 ## Example Jupyter Notebook
 An example tutorial is provided for red giant star TIC 461599427 (same star as in the provided videos).
 This tutorial provides a working example of the required inputs for each module in BELA-TESS, that can be copied and applied to different stars observered by TESS.